-Orderly transition Disorderly transition Hot House World Scenario where global efforts Scenario which global effects Scenario in which global to limit climate change is to limit climate change are warming exceeds 3-4 °C, successful, leading to a delayed, resulting in a more leading to widespread gradual transition to a low- abrupt transition to a low- physical damage and carbon economy. carbon economy. disruption Mild impact on financial resources and solvency: The transition to low carbon economy is in a measured and predictable way.
-Severe impact on financial resources and solvency: • Sudden and severe shocks to the financial markets leading to a sharp drop in the value of investments and trigger defaults on loans.
-Catastrophic impact on financial resources and solvency: Physical risks (Extreme weather events) Transitional risks (changes in regulations such as more carbon taxes and stricter environmental standards) Reduced demand for certain insurance products.
-Potential losses in investments in carbonintensive industries.
+Orderly transition Scenario where global efforts to limit climate change is successful, leading to a gradual transition to a low- carbon economy.
+Disorderly transition Scenario which global effects to limit climate change are delayed, resulting in a more abrupt transition to a low- carbon economy.
+Hot House World Scenario in which global warming exceeds 3-4°C, leading to widespread physical damage and disruption Mild impact on financial resources and solvency: The transition to low carbon economy is in a measured and predictable way.
+Severe impact on financial resources and solvency: Sudden and severe shocks to the financial markets leading to a sharp drop in the value of investments and trigger defaults on loans.
+Catastrophic impact on financial resources and solvency: Physical risks (Extreme weather events) Transitional risks (changes in regulations such as more carbon taxes and stricter environmental standards) Impact: Reduced demand for certain insurance products.
+Potential losses in investments in carbon- intensive industries.
 Increased competition from new entrant offering low-carbon insurance products.
-Higher levels of policy and regulatory uncertainty.
+Impact: Higher levels of policy and regulatory uncertainty.
 Higher levels of physical damage and disruption.
 Increased claims, potential losses in investment portfolio.
 Impact: Increased claims pay-outs and there is a need to raise additional capital to meet solvency requirements.
 Potential declines in the value of investments in real estate and infrastructure.
 Policyholders are unable to pay premiums due to the impact on their economic situation.